-The criteria assess to what extent a mRNA profile is ``monotonous" and, on the contrary, to what extent it is ``peaked", accounting for the amplitude of log-fold change.
+The criteria assess to what extent a mRNA profile is ``monotonic" and, on the contrary, to what extent it is ``peaked", accounting for the amplitude of log-fold change.
 Formally, rewriting each profile $x \in \bbR^{15}$ as a matrix $(\tilde{x}_{tq})_{t \in \llbracket 3\rrbracket, q \in \llbracket 5\rrbracket}$, the first criterion is the minimum (relative to time $t$) of the absolute values of the slopes of the regression lines of the sets $\{(q, \tilde{x}_{tq}) : q \in \llbracket 5\rrbracket\}$ and the second criterion is $\max_{q\in\llbracket 5 \rrbracket} (\tilde{x}_{1q} - \tilde{x}_{2q}) \times (\tilde{x}_{2q} - \tilde{x}_{3q})$.
-We retain only the miRNAs for which at least one of its associated mRNAs is such that either its first criterion is larger than 95\% of the similar criteria or its second criterion is smaller than 99\% of the similar criteria.
-Second, we perform an enrichment analysis of the mRNAs associated to the miRNAs that are retained at the previous stage.
+By convention, a miRNA profile is labeled monotonic (respectively, peaked) if at least one of its associated mRNA profiles is such that its first (respectively, second) criterion is larger than 95\% (respectively, smaller than 99\%) of the similar criteria.
+Moreover, all mRNA profiles $x$ appearing in a pair $(x,y)$ are labeled like $y$.
+We stress that no mRNA labeling conflicts occur.